yunongch/yunongch.github.io/index.md

   </div>
 </div>

 Welcome to my website.
 My name is Yunong Chen, a master student majored in applied math graduating December 2022.
 I am currently looking for full time positions on quantitative finance or software engineering starting January 2023.
+If you are hiring or found a typo, please feel free to email me at yc4011@columbia.edu.
 Below is an overview of some projects I have done.
 <table class="wide">
 <tr>
   <td class="left">